johnsdean/DAP-public/translatorsHowTo.md

   "---------------- THIS IS A COMMENT actual-comment-goes-here--------": "",
   ```

-- If a value has an interpolation in it (an interpolation is a snippet of programming language code surrounded by two pairs of curly braces), do not modify the text between the curly braces.
-For example:
+- If a value has a snippet of programming language code surrounded by two pairs of curly braces, do not modify the text between the curly braces.
+The text-between-curly-braces fragment is known as an *interpolation*.
+Here's an example:

   <!--
   When interpolations ({{ }}) are processed by GitHub Pages, they get stripped out and are not displayed.